Word Gems

 "Guilty! yes, a vile, guilty wretch! … I suffered so much, [but] recognized [the] punishment as just … [because] I loved a maiden, and she loved me.
 We played and sang together in our childhood, and in our youth our lot was always cast together.
 She was confiding, unaffected...
 She was always what she appeared.”

-Editor’s note: The girl of his youth interacted authentically with him, wasn't trying to get anything from him but wanted only him; she confided, shared secrets of her life, spoke unaffectedly, never flirted, never played a role, but “was always what she appeared.”
-However, the boy, not knowing his own mind well enough at the time, was led away by infatuations, a false “ideal.”
+Editor’s note: The girl of his youth interacted authentically with him, wasn't trying to get anything but wanted only him; she confided, shared secrets of her life, spoke unaffectedly, never flirted or played a role, but “was always what she appeared.”
+However, the boy, not knowing his own mind well enough at the time, was led away by infatuations, a false “ideal,” a false ego-image.

 “Oh, to think of this!
 To remember the pleasant days we passed together [in our youths] – that I, in whom she had placed her confidence, should cause her death, intensifies my suffering."